 The County's Community Planning and Development Services Department will be happy to help you find the property's jurisdiction and help you understand the requirements applicable to your business.

-If you wish to conduct business from your home, please review the information about requirements for home occupations, complete a Home Occupation Form, and contact the County Zoning Division at email@example.com or at 803-576-2180.
+If you wish to conduct business from your home, please review the information about requirements for home occupations and submit a completed Home Occupation Form.
+If you have quesitons, please contact Zoning Division at email@example.com or (803) 576-2180.

 7. APPLY FOR ANY APPLICABLE LICENSES AND/OR PERMITS.
 Some good resources to learn more about what State and local licenses or permits may apply to your chosen business activity are shown below: